 My name is Ciarán, I’m from Ireland and I first started working with the camp in 2017.
 I was drawn to work in Germany to experience something different and develop my teaching skills.
 Most importantly, I wanted to do something fun and different for my summer holidays.

 Tell us about your path to teaching abroad, Ciarán.
 Did you always know you’d end up at a summer camp in Germany?

 I honestly never thought that I’d end up teaching in Germany.
 I had taken German lessons when I was in secondary school, but never thought I’d use it.
 Since discovering Camp Europe I’ve taught in Germany and improved my own language skills.
 I’ve also moved here and made a life for myself.

 Tell us about your career path in Germany and if it has changed over time since beginning summer camp.

 My career path has completely changed since I came to Germany.
-I was initially studying English, Sociology and Politics in Ireland.
-I reevaluated this after just a few weeks being here.
+I was initially studying English, Sociology, and Politics in Ireland.
+I reevaluated this after just a few weeks of being here.
 Instead, I turned my interests towards working outdoors with kids in an international environment after getting a taste of it in my first year.
 Since then, I haven’t looked back.

 What is your favorite age group to work with and why?